WordPress/sustainability/achievements.md

+# Sustainability Team Achivements

-# Achievements in sustainability to date
+## Achievements in sustainability to date

 Here you can find a list of the achievements that have been made in the WordPress project in terms of sustainability so far: